 I started playing guitar at the age of 9 after hearing the music of Faith No More and Metallica, so my formative years were spent learning all the best thrash metal and grunge riffs until I attended Berklee College of Music and later Lewis & Clark College where I developed a sense for melody, composition, and technique through the study of Jazz.
 As a rock guitarist and composer I spent many years actively performing, composing, and touring as part of groups in Chicago, Denver, and Portland.

 I began studying classical guitar in 2019 after the incredible, and enlightening, experience of attending the Denver International Guitar Festival at Lamont School of Music.
 During the 2020-2021 Coronavirus pandemic I returned home to New Mexico and completed my BFA studies at NMHU while applying to graduate programs for Classical Guitar Performance.

-I am available as a classical guitarist to perform at your event or venue.
-Other musicians can also contact me about work as a session or live guitarist.
+I am available as a classical guitarist to perform at your, wedding, special event or venue.
+Other musicians can also contact me about work as a studio or stage guitarist.

 I returned to studying the classical guitar in the fall of 2019 after about a twenty year hiatus from the idiom.
 The beauty of guitar in general is the variety of approaches and techniques, with classical and finger style guitar being at the pinnacle for their technical complexity and expressiveness.